 The engine has some amount of turbo lag and it is at about 1900rpm when there is a rush of power.
 Below 1900rpm, the engine hesitates a bit to pull.
 This multijet engine is one of the most reliable engines and the most widely used diesel engine in the Indian car market.
 This can be a bit of trouble, but once used it things are fine.
 The Vista’s engine is fairly smooth, and the engine doesn’t really slur and the power delivery is fairly linear like a petrol mill.
 Overtaking isn’t an issue and the engine has sufficient power to drive in the city and also on the highway.

 The gearbox on the Vista is a five-speed manual and is a tad rubbery.
 The clutch is soft but its the shifts that we have complaints about.
 Even the throws could have been shorter.

-The handling is still the similar; there is a good amount of body roll.
+The handling is better than before, as the suspension had been tweaked for better handling, when Tata introduced the D90 variant.
+The suspension set-up now is a lot better for handling.
 The steering wheel is light, but it does feel slack in terms of feedback.

 Know more about upcoming cars in India, get their expected price and expected launch date on CarDekho.com.

 Search popular new cars of 2014 in India.
 Get details such as expected price, specifications etc on CarDekho.com.